ianh/owl/README.md

 The basic idea is to keep a table with the details of each transition (from state, to state, symbol, new determinized state) followed during determinization.
 After matching some text, you have a path through the determinized automaton.
 Then, starting from the final state, you walk backwards along this path, using the 'from state' and 'to state' information from the table to also walk backwards along the corresponding path from the original automaton.

-This technique was easy to adapt to Owl's iterative determinization algorithm.
-Since the bracket symbols can change during determinization, the table has an extra field for the new determinized symbol, but everything else is the same.
+Adapting this technique to Owl's iterative determinization algorithm is straightfoward: since bracket symbols can change during determinization, the table has an extra field for the new determinized symbol, but everything else is the same.

 I also looked at some other possible approaches: